Tickets are sold out, and only returned tickets are available. – congratulations to all of those that are joining us!

 Flotation aids are welcome – life jackets, buoyancy aids, and other aids are suitable for less experienced open water junior swimmers.

-The Bantham Swoosh is a wetsuit event, and tickets are sold on the basis that you must wear a full length (“wrist-to-ankle neoprene”) swimming or triathlon wetsuit.
+The Bantham Swoosh is a wetsuit event, and tickets are sold on the basis that you must wear a full length (“shoulder-to-ankle neoprene”) swimming or triathlon wetsuit.

 Skin swimming is a noble tradition and every year we do welcome skin swimmers to OSS events though.
-Skin swimmers were asked to apply for skin-swimming permission immediately after registering, with a further reminder sent before the closure of applications.
+Skin swimmers were asked to apply for skin-swimming permission immediately after registering.
+The deadline to send in your skin swimming application is 15 May.
+No reminders are sent, put the date in your diary.

-At this late stage, it is not possible to apply for a skin swim, and if you do not already have written skin swimming permission from the events team, then you will only be allowed to swim in a full length (“wrist-to-ankle neoprene”) swimming or triathlon wetsuit.
+On the day of the event, if you do not already have written skin swimming permission from the events team, then you will only be allowed to swim in a long john or longer (“shoulder-to-ankle neoprene”) swimming or triathlon wetsuit.

-If you are not happy to swim in a wetsuit and don’t already have written permission for a skin swim from the events team, your only option is transfer your ticket to another swimmer by 15 May.
+If you are not happy to swim in a wetsuit and don’t already have written permission for a skin swim from the events team, your only option is transfer your ticket to another swimmer in the transfer window that runs from the day tickets sell out or until 15 May.
+If tickets do not sell out, there will not be the possibility to transfer.
 If you do not have your wetsuit on or permission for a skin-swim granted in advance, you will not be able to swim.

 OSS events are tow-float free.
 We have ample safety cover who watch swimmers via their brightly coloured hats.
 Tow floats makes sighting swimmers harder, by doubling the number of brightly coloured objects in the water, and may entangle other swimmers.